Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 I wanted to start with headline examples for people who are unemployed, because this is something a lot of people struggle with.

-What do you say when you’re between jobs?
-What do you say when you’ve had a gap in your work history because you left to be a Mom, had some health/personal issues, etc.?
+What do you say when you're between jobs?
+What do you say when you've had a gap in your work history because you left to be a stay at home mom, or had some health/personal issues, etc.?

 - Seeking New Opportunities

 - Open To Transition